Bishworajkdk/jetbot/README.md

 # Jetbot
-Run all the .ipynb file on google colab or jupyter notebook.
+Note: Run all the .ipynb file on google colab or jupyter notebook.

 Install TensorFlow